FNALLPC/DisappearingTracks2020/README.md

 ##### Selecting a lower cut on the BDT classifier

 After you have decided on a BDT configuration, you need to select a lower cut on the BDT classifier to separate signal tracks.
 One possible way to do this is to calculate the significance Z = S/sqrt(S+B) for each combination of signal and background efficiency, and then to determine the BDT classifier value with the highest significance:
+First update the last line of best_tmva_significance.py to point to your output root file.

 ```bash
 $ python best_tmva_significance.py